Steel Curtain (roller coaster): Development

-The Kennywood amusement park in West Mifflin, Pennsylvania, closed its Log Jammer flume ride in September 2017.
-Demolition of Log Jammer began in January 2018 to make room for a new attraction, which would open the following year.
+Kennywood closed its Log Jammer flume ride in September 2017.
+Demolition of Log Jammer began in January 2018 to make room for a new attraction which would open the following year.
 The demolition process was completed that March, and workers started clearing the site and installing caissons for the new attraction.
 In June 2018, Kennywood announced Project 412, a two-phase teaser campaign for the new ride.
 During the first phase, a clue was revealed on a virtual scratchcard on Facebook every Thursday.
 The scratchcard game revealed nine numbers, each of which corresponded to a ride statistic.
 The second phase, involving an online word search, was launched on July 4, 2018; entrants were asked to look for words corresponding to the nine statistics.
 The first twelve people to guess all of the words correctly would be invited to the attraction's opening.

 Kennywood announced on July 19, 2018, that it would build a steel coaster, Steel Curtain, as part of a new themed area called Steelers Country.
 The ride would be named after the Steel Curtain, the nickname given to the defensive line of the Pittsburgh Steelers football team from the 1970s.
 It would be the park's ninth operating roller coaster.
 Track pieces for Steel Curtain arrived at the park in August 2018.
 Kennywood drained its lagoon and closed its Paddle Boats attraction so workers could lay the ride's footers.
 Vertical construction began that November, and the front car of a train was placed on display at the annual International Association of Amusement Parks and Attractions exposition in Orlando, Florida.
-The first of the ride's nine inversions, the cutback, was completed the following month.
-The lift hill was being constructed by February 2019, and the tallest point of the ride was topped off the next month.
+The first of the ride's inversions, the cutback, was completed the following month.
+The lift hill was constructed in February 2019, and the tallest point of the ride was topped off the next month.
 At that time, nearly half of the ride's inversions had been completed.

 Though the ride was originally scheduled to open in April 2019, delays in construction and testing pushed the opening to the summer.
 Many of the delays were attributed to heavy rainfall during 2018.
-Additionally, the construction cranes that installed the track and supports had to shut down if the wind speed was too high.
+Additionally, the construction cranes that installed the track and supports could not operate if the wind speed was too high.
 Testing began on June 22, 2019, shortly after the final piece of track was installed on June 18.
 The ride had to undergo at least 1,000 test runs before it opened to the public.
 The test runs, which largely used weighted dummies, were intended to simulate a wide range of real-life conditions.